-A Hefeweizen (“hay-fuh-veyt-sssenn”) is an umbrella term that encompasses a variety of styles.
+A Hefeweizen (hay-fuh-veyt-sssenn) is an umbrella term that encompasses a variety of beer styles.
 Germans often call this style a Weissbier while North Americans lean towards Hefeweizen.
-By either name, Hefeweizen Beer are a wheat and yeast mix that has an impressive history.
+By either name, Hefeweizen Beers are a wheat and yeast mix that has an impressive history.

-Located in the heart of Omaha, Nebraska’s Old Market District, Brickwa ...Read more...
+Located in Great Falls, Montana, in the heart of the Golden Triangle, ...Read more...

 Rusty Rail Brewing Company

 One of Pennsylvania’s finest craft breweries, Rusty Rail pays homage to Mifflinburg’s past while offering premium craft beer and delicious food in a totally unique atmosphere.

 Founded in 2015 in the town of Mifflinburg, Pennsylvania, Rusty Rail B ...Read more...

 Straight to Ale Brewery

 An Alabama craft brewery focused on community, character, and culture